Macaulay2/Workshop-2017-Berkeley/index.md

-For planning purposes, we request those who intend to attend the research meeting to register at <a href="http://tinyurl.com/m5j3qdk">http://tinyurl.com/m5j3qdk</a>, and to indicate their request for funding, if any.
+For planning purposes, we request those who intend to attend the research meeting to register at [http://tinyurl.com/m5j3qdk](http://tinyurl.com/m5j3qdk), and to indicate their request for funding, if any.
 Feel free to re-register to amend your information.
 Those who wish to apply for funding should do so by April 4, 2014.

 <h2>Macaulay2 School</h2>